umstek/handpicked/software.md

 ## Note-taking software/journaling

 1. Notion: this is the best I've come across.
 Good for drafting ideas, planning trips, keeping shopping lists, [comparing products](https://twitter.com/hexmint/status/1355204683791429634), whatnot.
+Now it has its own Chat-GPT like AI assistant.

 ## Compression/archiving